Updated: June 2023

 The Bike Car Go Train to Niagara Falls!

+Go Trains to Niagara Falls started as a summer thing but are now running all year.
+On weekends, they have special trains dedicated to bikes.
 Look for the much larger bike symbol stickers on the windows for the special bike cars, or just follow all the cyclists.
-You’ll secure your bike in a row of racks – it can get full, and require some jostling to fit into a slot.
+You’ll secure your bike in a row of racks – it can get full, and require some jostling to fit into a slot, especially if you have a basket or other large item attached to your bike.
 Be friendly.

 If you’re nervous about keeping eyes on your bike, you can of course stand there beside it for the whole two hours, or check on it at stops along the way.
 I just trust the universe and go sit upstairs to relax for the ride.